This is a sponsored post written by me on behalf of Chiquita Banana. All opinions are 100% mine.

 I can remember being a kid in Kansas and those seemingly endless summers.
 We lived on a huge farm with lots of acreage that abutted to a creek.
 I spent my childhood playing in the creek and on those acres, and nothing, I mean nothing ended a great day of play and imagination that a bowl of homemade banana ice cream.
 I can remember my Mom sitting on the porch with the ice and rock salt and setting the ice cream make up and I always wanted to help turn the big handle on the side.
 We would sit there and talk, laugh, and sweat but at the end we would have an indulgently rich bowl of the best ice cream you have ever had.

 I am older now, and while my ice cream machine is now electric, I can’t enjoy the rich indulgent banana ice cream of my youth, (my wife won’t always let me) as much as I like to.
 So instead I have to find new ways to get my creamy banana fix in.
 My wife is a clean eater, so she is very adamant about making good food with whole foods, nothing processed.
-So, one night I decided to break out my wife’s food processor and break into her stash of frozen Chiquita bananas and see if I could make ice cream.
+So, one night I decided to break out my wife’s crushed ice maker and break into her stash of frozen Chiquita bananas and see if I could make ice cream.

 I put the frozen bananas into the processor, and turned it on.
 I had to take a spoon and scrape down the sides a couple of times but right there before my eyes, the frozen bananas turned into a frozen cream ice cream treat!
 To make my wife even happier with me I added spinach and pineapple, which gave it an island flavor with a bright green flare!
 I popped it into a bowl and let the magical mixture freeze a little harder so I could really scoop it.
 It was more like a soft serve consistency when I took it out of the processor.
 (Once frozen it’s slightly more brittle, but still amazing!)